Foundations

 Notes

-1. Michal Korach and Maya Chosen, Jerusalem Facts and Trends 2021: The State of the City and Changing Trends Facts and Trends (Jerusalem: Jerusalem Institute for Policy Research, 2021), 14.
-The authors report this percentage as 38, but running the mathematical calculation on the raw data yields a result of 38.32.
-Data from this source reflect the number of Palestinians entered in the Israeli Population Registry (including both citizens and permanent residents).
-Unregistered persons and persons with PA IDs living in Jerusalem are not included and may number in the thousands or tens of thousands, but those data are unknown.
+1. Omer Yaniv, Netta Haddad, and Yair Assaf-Shapira, Jerusalem Facts and Trends 2022 (Jerusalem: Jerusalem Institute for Policy Research, 2022), 20.
+Reflects the number of Palestinians entered in the Israeli Population Registry (including both citizens and permanent residents).
+Unregistered persons and persons with Palestinian Authority IDs living in Jerusalem may number in the thousands or tens of thousands, but are not counted in this source.

-5. Korach and Chosen, Jerusalem Facts, 16.
+5. Omer Yaniv et al., Jerusalem Facts, 20.
 This calculation is made by an Israeli institute based on the assumption that both West and occupied East Jerusalem are part of Israel.
 It is offered as a point of insight, without any political inference or connotation.

 8. Association for Civil Rights in Israel, “East Jerusalem—Facts and Figures 2021.”